 It was quite a week– The world played the part of "Goldilocks" and I was the three bowls of porridge: one was too hot, one was not hot enough...but I ended the week with it being 'enough" to just be of service.

-As a working chaplain, who supports several hospices at this point, I have many congregations.
-I like to say of who an Interfaith chaplain serves:
+As a working chaplain, who supports several hospices at this point, I have many 'congregations' so to speak.
+My standard intro is this:

 "I support people of any faith or no faith and all the rivers which run between those two."